ahmednageebmahmoud/LearnNetCoreWepAPI/README.md

         .UseLazyLoadingProxies() // Important
         .UseSqlServer(myConnectionString);

-//Make certain that your collection is essential, such as public virtual ICollection<Post> Posts { get; set; }
+//Make certain that your collection is essential, such asÂ public virtual ICollection<Post> Posts { get; set; }
 ```